georgiamoon/cv/job-fairy.md

 ## Wait, what do you mean you have a "jobs list"?

 > TLDR: Georgia's List — [https://groups.google.com/g/ga-list](https://groups.google.com/g/ga-list)
+>
+> I work in user experience design and research in the internet freedom/tech policy space.
+The jobs and resources will majority be from that ecosystem, and most of my advice is going to be about finding a job in the civic tech / public interest tech ecosystem.
+If that's not what you are looking for, this is less likely to be helpful to you.

 Finding a job is harder than it should be.